wavefrontHQ/docs/pages/doc/alerts_notifications.md

 * Simple notification **emails** include a **View Alert Chart** link that takes you to the chart view.
 * For PagerDuty, alert target (webhook), and templated email notifications:
-  - The link  target of the `url` mustache template variable directs to the Alert Viewer.
+  - The `url` mustache template variable directs to the Alert Viewer.
-  - The mustache context variable `chartUrl` takes you directly to the chart view.
+  - The `chartUrl` mustache template variable directs to the chart view.

 The sample email notification above includes a **View Alert** button that users can click to go to the URL and see an interactive chart in [Alert Viewer](alerts.html#alert-viewer-tutorial)